Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Discussion and Relation to Prior Work

+This paper studies a Kekul\'e superconducting order in the twisted graphene family, corresponding to an intravalley pairing state living on the AB bond.
+The consequences of this simple ansatz are consistent with a range of existing experimental phenomenology, including the Kekul\'e pattern in STM~\cite{Nuckolls2023,Kim2023}, non-singlet pairing inferred from Pauli-limit violation~\cite{Cao2021}, nematicity suggested by transport~\cite{caoNematic}, the $U$-to-$V$ evolution of the tunneling DOS~\cite{Kim2022}, and the systematic behavior of the zero-bias conductance~\cite{Kim2022,Park2026}.
+Underlying these latter two observations is the emergence of a Bogoliubov Fermi surface (BFS), which also implies a $T^2$ scaling of the superfluid stiffness~\cite{Tanaka2025,Wang2026Superfluid}, as expected from a Sommerfeld expansion~\cite{Wang2026}.
+Importantly, these observations arise in concert with a prediction: for relatively strain-free samples, the PDW order induces a nonuniform charge modulation at moir\'e wavevectors near the $M$ point, which should be observable in STM.

+Furthermore, we have verified that the qualitative superconducting features discussed above remain robust over a reasonable range of twist angles (corresponding to flat-band bandwidths from $1$ to $10$~meV) and interaction ranges (up to $\sim 10$ graphene lattice constants).
+By contrast, quantitative results, such as the dependence of the order parameter on interaction strength and the relationship between the critical temperature $T_c$ and $\Delta$~\cite{Wang2026Superfluid}, are model-dependent and will vary with microscopic details.

+There have been many different theoretical ideas about the superconductivity proposed in the literature for graphene-based materials \cite{You2019,Wu2018,Lian2019,Cea2021,Hu2019,Julku2020,Christos2023,Khalaf2021,Gonzalez2019,Po2018,PhysRevLett.133.146001,PhysRevB.111.174523,PhysRevX.10.031034,aat4698}.
+With the more recent observations of Kekul\'e order for the twisted graphene superconductors \cite{Nuckolls2023,Kim2023} (which has not been addressed in this body of theoretical work), one needs now to incorporate such effects.
+They will enter either through the pairing glue or in the formal machinery.

-We argue against the interpretation that Kekul\'e order acts as a pairing "glue" since we know in superconductors which have a non-phononic, bosonic (e.g., magnetic) pairing mechanism, the superconductivity is strongest when the non-superconducting, alternative ordering is weakest\cite{zq2025}.
-Rather Kekul\'e order seems to be intertwined with the pairing machinery as distinct from the pairing mechanism.
-This order then leads to a PDW-like description of the superconductivity\cite{Tsuchiya2016,Roy2010,wang2025}.
+At the heart of our paper is an observed correlation~\cite{Kim2023} in these moir{\' e systems between the highest Kekul\'e peaks found to be associated with the strongest pairing regime.
+Thus, we argue against the interpretation that Kekul\'e order acts as a pairing "glue".
+We know in superconductors which have a non-phononic, bosonic (e.g., magnetic) pairing mechanism, the superconductivity is strongest when the non-superconducting, alternative ordering is weakest\cite{ZQ2025}.
+Rather Kekul\'e order in this twisted graphene system seems to be intertwined with the pairing machinery as distinct from the pairing mechanism.
+This order then leads to a PDW-like description of the superconductivity\cite{Tsuchiya2016,Roy2010,PhysRevLett.114.237001,Wang2026}.